|Nutritional Guidelines (per serving)|

 The Irish car bomb (sometimes called an Irish slammer or Irish bomb shot) is a popular bar shot and is incredibly easy to make.
 The combination of full-flavored and lightly bitter, malty beer and a creamy shot is a favorite of some.
 If you've enjoyed a few at the bar, it's time to learn how to create this fun party drink at home.
-You'll need three Irish ingredients for your Irish car bomb—Irish whiskey, Irish cream, and Guinness Stout.
+You'll need just three Irish ingredients for your Irish car bomb—Irish whiskey, Irish cream, and Guinness Stout.